mieweb/docs/content/functions/encounters/assigned-users.md

 ![](../assigned-users.assets/c0b786d03e9ce859a2cb0780cc03cca5.png)

-Click on the encounter name in the *Options* column to navigate directly to the encounter.
+Click on the encounter name in the *Options* column or click the encounter Id to navigate directly to the encounter.

+Closed encounters will no longer display on the assigned worklist.

 ![](../assigned-users.assets/426bf494771fc68fd752c624085ff14c.png)